AlexanderKohr/meet/README.md

 # meet
+**meet** is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
+The application uses the Google Calendar API to fetch upcoming events.

+## KEY FEATURES

 ### FEATURE 1: FILTER EVENTS BY CITY
 **User Story:** As a user, I would like to be able to filter events by city so that I can see the list of events that